MustangYM/OSXChatGpt/README.md

 </p>

 # OSXChatGpt
-Easy to use OpenAI in your desktop, not just ChatGPT.
+Easy to use OpenAI in your desktop, the whole application is implemented by SwiftUI.

 ## Install
 <p align="center">